swilgosz/hanamimastery/data/articles/hanami-architecture-explained.md

 category: stray
 ---

-People start to ask me a lot about **Hanami architecture** and why it's so complicated, what was the point and **how it differs from rails**.
+People start to ask me a lot about **Hanami architecture** and why it's so complicated, what was the point and [how it differs from rails](/episodes/8-rails-vs-hanami-mapping-frameworks).

 In this episode, I'll explain this concept with simple words.
 However,  to keep things simple, I'll extract more detailed stuff into **separate articles**.